Press

 About the festival

-The Niwot Film Festival is an independent ten-day film festival held January 21–31, 2027 in Niwot, Colorado — a small historic town fifteen minutes northeast of Boulder.
-The festival presents five programming tracks focused on Indigenous cinema, immigrant and diaspora stories, Colorado filmmakers, environmental film, and youth film.
+The Niwot Film Festival is an independent film festival held February 5–7, 2027 in Niwot, Colorado — a small historic town fifteen minutes northeast of Boulder.
+The festival's main venue is Niwot Hall, the oldest active Grange hall in Colorado.
+Opening night features a ceremony and conversation with Southern Arapaho and Cheyenne tribal leaders; four confirmed films screen over the weekend, with more details to come.
 Most screenings are free or pay-what-you-can.
 The festival is presented by the Niwot Cultural Arts Association, the Niwot Business Association, and Thunder Wolf Native Arts & Culture.

 The festival takes its name from Chief Nowoo³ (pronounced Nuh-woth) — known in English as "Niwot," meaning Left Hand — the Southern Arapaho leader who wintered in the Boulder Valley and sought peace and dialogue at every turn.
-The Left Hand Series, one of the festival's five tracks, brings Indigenous filmmakers back to the land named for their leader.
+The opening ceremony's conversation with Southern Arapaho and Cheyenne tribal leaders brings that history into the festival's first night.

 Fast facts